 The main Android platform building blocks are:

-Device Hardware: Android runs on a wide range of hardware configurations including smart phones, tablets, and set-top-boxes.
-Android is processor-agnostic, but it does take advantage of some hardware-specific security capabilities such as ARM v6 eXecute-Never.
+- Device hardware: Android runs on a wide range of hardware configurations including smart phones, tablets, watches, automobiles, smart TVs, OTT gaming boxes, and set-top-boxes.
+Android is processor-agnostic, but it does take advantage of some hardware-specific security capabilities such as ARM eXecute-Never.

-Android Application Runtime: Android applications are most often written in the Java programming language and run in the Dalvik virtual machine.
-However, many applications, including core Android services and applications are native applications or include native libraries.
-Both Dalvik and native applications run within the same security environment, contained within the Application Sandbox.
+- Android Application Runtime: Android applications are most often written in the Java programming language and run in the Android runtime (ART).
+However, many applications, including core Android services and applications, are native applications or include native libraries.
+Both ART and native applications run within the same security environment, contained within the Application Sandbox.
 Applications get a dedicated part of the filesystem in which they can write private data, including databases and raw files.

 Android applications extend the core Android operating system.
 There are two primary sources for applications: